 Diabetes Prevention & Control Program

-To collaboratively improve the quality of life for all South Dakotans at risk for, or affected by, diabetes
+Working collaboratively to improve the quality of life for all South Dakotans at risk for, or affected by, diabetes

 South Dakotans living free of the burden of diabetes

 The South Dakota Diabetes Prevention and Control Program is part of the South Dakota Department of Health, Office of Health Promotion.
 The program receives funding from the U.S. Centers for Disease Control and Prevention to use towards prevention and population-based intervention aimed at South Dakotans at risk for and with diabetes.

 The program works to:

 - facilitate partnerships with the South Dakota Diabetes Coalition, healthcare systems, communities, organizations, and other stakeholders;

 - collect and disseminate diabetes surveillance and evaluation data to implement program development and guide policy making;